Learning by Example

-Bees can starve for a variety of reasons, but one sign they have, is a hive full of dead bees with many of them sticking "butt out" in the comb cells.
-They do this as they are so hungry that they bury themslves in each cell as they lick every last drop of honey out of a cell.
-While heartbreaking to see bees that have starved, this can even happen when there is other sources of food in the hive, such as sugar the beekeeper has left just inches from their winter ball.
+Bees can starve for a variety of reasons, but one sign they have is a hive full of dead bees with many of them sticking “butt out” in the comb cells.
+They do this as they are so hungry that they bury themselves in each cell as they lick every last drop of honey out of a cell.
+While heartbreaking to see bees that have starved, this can even happen when there are other sources of food in the hive, such as sugar the beekeeper has left just inches from their winter ball.

-Wax moths, officaly called Lesser wax moths, can take over a hive, but only a weak one.
-The moths like the dark, enclosed spaces of the bee hive, but are usualy killed by a reasonable strong colony before they can take hold.
-In this picture, the hive had died, and the wax months had moved in.
+Wax moths, officially called Lesser wax moths, can take over a hive, but only a weak one.
+The moths like the dark, enclosed spaces of the beehive, but are usually killed by a reasonable strong colony before they can take hold.
+In this picture, the hive had died, and the wax moths had moved in.
 The telltale signs are easy to spot: white webbing throughout the comb and wax moth pupa (think: stubby worms) that are an off-white color.
-The pupa are larger than you might expect, often being thicker than a pencil, and can move over a few feet in a minute.
+The pupa is larger than you might expect, often being thicker than a pencil, and can move over a few feet in a minute.
 The picture on the left has a pupa in the lower center of the picture.
-Don't mistake the white webbing for a spider's web, although there may be spiders living with the wax months as well.
+Don’t mistake the white webbing for a spider’s web, although there may be spiders living with the wax months as well.

 Once your hive has wax months, getting rid of them is easy in New England climates.
-First, scrape off any traces of the worm from all parts of the hive (woddenware, etc), rinse them with water, and throw out any comb that has been touched by the moths.
-Then, make sure the hive parts are all left out over the winter in sub-freezing temperatures, such as an unheated garage, for at least 30 days - all winter if possible.
-Wax moths eggs can't survive in sub-freezing temperature, but you want to let then try and hatch and die in the cold.
-By the Spring, any wax months eggs, which can be burried in wood frames, will have been killed, and the hive parts should be OK to use after a good inspection and rinsing them with water.
+First, scrape off any traces of the worm from all parts of the hive (woodenware, etc), rinse them with water, and throw out any comb that has been touched by the moths.
+Then, make sure the hive parts are exposed to sub-freezing winter temperatures, such as an unheated garage, for at least 30 days – all winter if possible.
+Wax moths eggs can’t survive in sub-freezing temperatures, but you want to let them try and hatch and then and die in the cold.
+By the Spring, any wax months eggs, which can be buried in wood frames, will have been killed, and the hive parts should be OK to use after a good inspection and rinsing them with water.